 During the startup process, your new JIRA installation will create any required database indexes.
 If you created any custom database indexes, please check them afterwards and remove any that duplicate the indexes added by JIRA.

 3.6 Import your old JIRA data into your new JIRA

-After you have successfully started your new JIRA installation, you will need to import the data from your old instance into the new instance.
+After you have started your new JIRA installation, import the data from your old instance into the new instance.
 You will need the backup file of data from your old JIRA that you created earlier in these instructions (above).

 - Restore the attachments directory that you backed up previously, into the attachments directory of your new JIRA.
 (See Restoring Data.)